maciejmiklas/led-display/README.md

 In the setup method we have created instance of *ScrollingText8x8* and also scrolling area that will be displayed in the left corner of the display.
 Frames will be animated every 200ms.
 Once scrolling of given text is done, it will start from the beginning.

-It is important to NOT define any delays in *loop()* because *scr->cycle()* has to be called as offen as possible in order to get smooth animation.
+It is important to NOT define any delays in *loop()* because *scr->cycle()* has to be called as often as possible in order to get smooth animation.
 The implementation is based on State Machine Pattern - so it uses CPU only when there is something to be done, there are not delays inside.